-Police hunt for killer of father-to-be Nathan Trapuzzano showcased in ID's See No Evil
+Nathan Trapuzzano's murder showcased in ID's See No Evil

-This week’s See No Evil tracks police as they hunt for the killer of Nathan Trapuzzano, a 24-year-old father-to-be who was fatally shot while going on a morning walk near his home three years ago.
+This episode of See No Evil tracks police as they hunt for the killer of Nathan Trapuzzano, a 24-year-old father-to-be who was fatally shot while going on a morning walk near his home three years ago.

 The episode, titled The Long Walk Home, shows how police relied upon security footage to try to find the killer of Trapuzzano, whose wife was pregnant at the time he was killed.